Why develop your emotional intelligence abilities?

-What is emotional intelligence or EQ?
+What is emotional intelligence?

-When this happens we may lash out in an unhelpful way or we can learn techniques to help us pause and observe the emotions as they arise.
+When this happens, we can lash out in an unhelpful way or learn techniques to pause and observe the emotions as they arise.
 This self-reflection makes us stronger and gives us choices.

 - Recognising Emotions - ability to recognise emotions in ourselves and others as well from the environment

-The online test takes about 45 .
-Once you have done the test we will receive your unique scoring profile from our colleagues in the US.
-You get eight sub scores measuring your ability to recognise, use, understand and manage emotions.
+The online test takes about 45 minutes.
+Once you have done the test, we will receive your unique scoring profile from our colleagues in the US.
+You get eight subscores measuring your ability to recognise, use, understand and manage emotions.

 Step two - personalised emotional intelligence development report